microfox-ai/microfox/packages/instagramFb/README.md

 Required environment variables:

-- INSTAGRAM_CLIENT_ID: Your Facebook App ID
+- INSTAGRAMFB_CLIENT_ID: Your Facebook App ID

-- INSTAGRAM_CLIENT_SECRET: Your Facebook App Secret
+- INSTAGRAMFB_CLIENT_SECRET: Your Facebook App Secret

-- INSTAGRAM_REDIRECT_URI: Your OAuth callback URL
+- INSTAGRAMFB_REDIRECT_URI: Your OAuth callback URL

-- INSTAGRAM_ACCESS_TOKEN: A valid access token for the Instagram Graph API
+- INSTAGRAMFB_ACCESS_TOKEN: A valid access token for the Instagram Graph API

 Make sure to configure the correct permissions and features for your app in the Facebook Developer Console.